Thdegraaff/PaperPiRS/README.md

 ## Contents of the repository

-This repository consists of:
+At the moment this repository only consists of:

-- R scripts for the analyses</li>
-- Text of both presentations and paper</li>
+- Text of paper
-- Figures</li>

 This repository does not contain:

 - The underlying raw data because of proprietary issues
+- Figures
+- Scripts

+Please contact me if you need additional material